Evolution of human intelligence: Overview

-Similar to but distinct from the social brain hypothesis is the cultural intelligence or cultural brain hypothesis, which dictates that human brain size, cognitive ability and intelligence have increased over generations due to cultural information from a mechanism known as social learning.
+Similar to, but distinct from the social brain hypothesis, is the cultural intelligence or cultural brain hypothesis, which dictates that human brain size, cognitive ability, and intelligence have increased over generations due to cultural information from a mechanism known as social learning.
 The hypothesis also predicts a positive correlation between species with a higher dependency and more frequent opportunities for social learning and overall cognitive ability.
 This is because social learning allows species to develop cultural skills and strategies for survival; in this way it can be said that heavily cultural species should in theory be more intelligent.

 Humans have been widely acknowledged as the most intelligent species on the planet, with big brains with ample cognitive abilities and processing power which outcompete all other species.
 In fact, humans have shown an enormous increase in brain size and intelligence over millions of years of evolution.
 This is because humans have been referred to as an 'evolved cultural species'; one that has an unrivalled reliance on culturally transmitted knowledge due to the social environment around us.
 This is down to social transmission of information which spreads significantly faster in human populations relative to changes in genetics.
-Put simply, we are the most cultural species there is, and are therefore the most intelligent species there is.
+Put simply, humans are the most cultural species there is, and are therefore the most intelligent species there is.
 The key point when concerning evolution of intelligence is that this cultural information has been consistently transmitted across generations to build vast amounts of cultural skills and knowledge throughout the human race.
 Dunbar's social brain hypothesis on the other hand dictates that our brains evolved primarily due to complex social interactions in groups, so in this way the two hypotheses are distinct from each other in that the cultural intelligence hypothesis focuses more on an in increase in intelligence from socially transmitted information.
-We see a shift in focus from 'social' interactions to learning strategies.
+A shift in focus from 'social' interactions to learning strategies can be seen through this.
 The hypothesis can also be seen to contradict the idea of human 'general intelligence' by emphasising the process of cultural skills and information being learned from others.

 In 2018, Muthukrishna and researchers constructed a model based on the cultural intelligence hypothesis which revealed relationships between brain size, group size, social learning and mating structures.
 The model had three underlying assumptions: